aiven/aiven-docs/docs/products/opensearch/concepts/index-replication.md

 ## Replication factor 0

-Setting the replication factor to `0` means your data has no replicas.
-This approach reduces storage costs but significantly increases the risk of data loss if a node in the cluster fails.
+Setting the replication factor to `0` means that your data has no replicas.
+This approach reduces storage usage but significantly increases the risk of data loss if a node in the cluster fails.

-:::warning
-If a node fails before a snapshot is taken, the system cannot recover the data.
+If a node fails before the first snapshot is taken, the system cannot recover the data.
-In this case, Aiven for OpenSearch automatically recreates the missing index to restore operations.
-However, the recreated index is be empty.
-Consider this risk when setting the replication factor to 0.
+In this case, Aiven for OpenSearch automatically recreates the missing index to restore operations, but the recreated index is empty.
+Consider this risk carefully before setting the replication factor to 0.

+:::note
+Enabling this setting comes with a reduced SLA, which must be agreed upon with your account manager.
 :::

-### How to enable replication factor 0
+### Set replication factor 0

-To enable this setting, contact [Aiven support](mailto:support@aiven.io).
+Once the SLA is agreed upon, contact [Aiven support](mailto:support@aiven.io) to enable the setting that allows you to set the replication factor to 0.

 ### When to use replication factor 0